 5.2.38: Cleopatra, realizing Caesar’s guards are hanging about, tries to take her own life with a dagger.
 Proculeius stops her before she accomplishes anything.
 She begs death to come to her, but to no avail.
 Finally she promises that she’d kill herself by starving, or not drinking, or whatever she needs to do to rob Caesar the pleasure of parading her through the streets as an emblem of Roman victory.
 She’d rather die a miserable death in Egypt than live as a puppet of Rome.

 5.2.76: Cleopatra talks with Dolabella, who now guards her.
-She tells him of dreams she has of Antony (and speaks in the same ethereal terms that Antony did before he resolved to his suicide).
+She tells him of dreams she has of Antony (and speaks in the same ethereal terms that Antony did before he resolved to kill himself).
 She describes Antony as Atlas, a wonderful god that holds up the world.
 She chides Dolabella for not believing in her dream, and charges that nature lacks the stuff to compete with the wonder of the imagination.
-She then holds Antony up as nature’s entry into a competition with fancy, as his wonders outdo even the imagination.
+She then holds Antony up as nature’s entry into a competition with fancy, as his wonders outdo even imagination.

 5.2.109: Cleopatra asks Dolabella what Caesar means to do with her.
 She asks him outright if she’ll be put in Caesar’s victory parade, which Dolabella confirms.